gloreea/project-4/README.md

 - As a logged-in user, I want to view a list of upcoming festivals, including their dates and locations, so that I can explore the festival options.
 - As a festival enthusiast, I want to see detailed information about a specific festival, including the lineup and venue details.
 - As a user, I want to post my thoughts and experiences about a festival, so that I can share them with other users.
-- As a user, I want to be able to like and comment on posts made by other users, to engage in discussions and show my appreciation.
+- As a user, I want to be able to comment on posts made by other users.
 - As a user, I want to have the ability to edit or delete my own posts if I need to make any changes.
 - As a user, I want to have a visually appealing and user-friendly interface for easy navigation and interaction.
 - As a user, I want to receive personalized festival recommendations based on my preferences and interests to discover new festivals.